OmniacsDAO/Making-Scientific-Visualizations-with-the-Omniacs/light_hearted_and_fun/educational_shapes_1/Readme.md

 <img width="2807" height="1554" alt="image" src="https://github.com/user-attachments/assets/906272a5-3f68-417e-aa15-af9e29a5e10e" />

 This visualization uses **Manim** to teach geometry, transformations, and animation concepts by evolving basic shapes into detailed, real-world objects.
-Along the way, annotated code snippets are displayed so you can connect each transformation to the underlying Python commands:contentReference[oaicite:0]{index=0}.
+Along the way, annotated code snippets are displayed so you can connect each transformation to the underlying Python commands.

 Watch [here](https://www.youtube.com/watch?v=GB6dQNnC3Do).
 ---